Bernalillo County Extension Master Composter Program

 News and Announcements

-The purpose of the Master Composter training course is to educate people to be expert composters who will then teach others how to compost.
+The master composter training is a focused "train-the-trainer" program which prepares individuals to become educators in a variety of composting methods for the community.
 Training dates are set for October 15 to November 8.
-If you would like to become a master composter, see 2014 Master Composter Training.
+If you would like to become a master composter, see 2014 Master Composter Training for all the information and an application.

 Learn How Best to Compost in the Desert